Fed's Yellen says Europe, housing strains stifling U.S. recovery

 The Fed last month launched a third round of unconventional monetary stimulus, announcing an open-ended program of bond purchases aimed at supporting a still-fragile economy, which expanded at a paltry 1.3 percent annual rate in the second quarter.

-The central bank has committed to buy some $40 billion per month of mortgage-backed debt, and said it will continue to make asset purchases until it sees substantial improvement in the labour market.
+The central bank has committed to buy some $40 billion per month of mortgage-backed debt, and said it will continue to make asset purchases until it sees substantial improvement in the labor market.

 Yellen, who is seen as a strong supporter of the Fed's unconventional monetary policies, blamed Europe's troubles for some of the recent weakness in U.S. economic performance.
 She also noted emerging Asian economies had also begun to slow as exports to rich countries wane.